RandyGaul/cute_framework/README.md

 Another option for those familiar with CMake is to build from source with CMake.

-1. Download and install CMake v3.14+ (for easy cross-platform building)
+1. Download and install CMake v3.14+ (for easy cross-platform building), and [git](https://git-scm.com/downloads).
-2. Copy + paste [CMakeLists.txt](https://github.com/RandyGaul/cute_framework_project_template/blob/main/CMakeLists.txt) from the [CF project template](https://github.com/RandyGaul/cute_framework_project_template).
-Find + replace "my_project_name".
+2. Copy CMakeLists.txt ([this one here](https://github.com/RandyGaul/cute_framework_project_template/blob/main/CMakeLists.txt)) into the top-level of your project directory.
+3. Find + replace "my_project_name".
+4. Make a folder called `src` in the top-level of your project, and place your initial `main.cpp` there.
-3. Run CMake on your project folder.
-Cmake will automagically download and hook up CF.
+5. Run CMake on your project folder.
-4. Use the below code snippet for your first `main.cpp`!

 ## Example Game Window